nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m34-essential-operating-system-applications.md

 ### 4. Gdebi
 **Gdebi** to install .deb package

 Gdebi is also a nice program to handle .deb files, the standard package in Debian.
 After you have had Gdebi installed, whenever you want to install a .deb file, just double click it.

-Not recommend though, you should ***REALLY*** know what you are doing when dealing with packages which are outside of your official repository.
+Installing a .deb package from any other source rather than the official repositories is a frown upon practice.
+You should ***REALLY*** know what you are doing.

 ```
 sudo apt-get install gdebi
 ```
-Another alternative if you do not use gdebi: One simple command can do it:
+Another alternative if you do not want to use **gdebi**: One simple command can do it:
 ```
 sudo dpkg -i deb_package #(to remove: sudo dpkg -r deb_package)
 ```